-The Active model sports VW’s 15-inch Galway alloy wheel design, as well as bespoke Active badging that runs throughout the interior and is peppered on the exterior too.
+The Active trim features VW’s 15-inch Galway alloy wheel design, as well as bespoke Active badging that runs throughout the interior and is peppered on the exterior too.
 There’s even logo light projection from beneath the door mirrors.

 With Active-branded cloth upholstery, the interior is bathed in ambient lighting.
 It also comes with heated seats and climate control for ultimate comfort.

 In a similar setup to the United, the Active sports an eight-inch touchscreen with voice control and full Winter Pack.
 And much like the United, the Active is available with a choice of the 78bhp and turbocharged 93bhp 1.0-litre petrol engines.

 We’re almost at the top of the range, but just before comes the SEL.
 It’s one of the most luxurious trims with large 16-inch alloy wheels, a black grille with chrome surround and a chrome-trimmed strip on the lower bumper.
 It’s a Polo, but with a dash more sophistication.

 This trim is fitted out with the more powerful of the 1.0-litre TSI engines available at 109bhp, with 6 or 7-speed DSG automatic transmission.
 It can reach 0-62mph in 9.9 seconds with a top speed of 121mph, so it’s a far more energetic driving experience.